Critical Sales Tax Compliance Steps Foreign Sellers Must Know

 ● Federal Tax Treaties.
 The U.S. may have a tax treaty with your country.
 It is important to determine if your structure and situation qualify for treaty benefits.
 Here is a list of the countries: https://www.irs.gov/businesses/international-businesses/united-states-income-tax-treaties-a-to-z We work with a top U.S. tax attorney that understands U.S. tax laws and cases, that will consult with you on tax treaty benefits.

-In summary, there are a lot of steps for a foreign seller to access to properly get into compliance with Sales Tax as an e-commerce seller.
-The best news is that our sister company NCP, along with Sales Tax System and our professional resources, are the best one-stop-shop for compliance to support you while you focus your time and energy on your e-commerce business!
+In summary, there are many steps for a foreign seller to access to properly get into compliance with Sales Tax as an e-commerce seller.
+The best news is that our sister company NCP, along with Sales Tax System and our professional resources, are the best one-stop-shop for compliance to support you.
+At the same time, you focus your time and energy on your e-commerce business!